cloudops/ui-driver-frontier/README.md

 # ui-driver-cloudca
-cloud.ca Rancher UI driver for the cloud.ca docker-machine driver
+cloud.ca Rancher UI driver for the [cloud.ca docker-machine driver](https://github.com/cloud-ca/docker-machine-driver-cloudca)

+# Configuring in Rancher

+* Add a Machine Driver in Rancher (Admin tab -> Settings -> Machine Drivers)
+  * Name: cloud.ca
+  * Download URL: The URL for the cloud.ca docker-machine **_Linux 64-bit_** driver (copy the URL from the [Releases page](https://github.com/cloud-ca/docker-machine-driver-cloudca/releases/latest)).
+  * Custom UI URL: The URL to the cloud.ca custom Rancher UI **_component.js_** file (copy the URL from the [Releases page](https://github.com/cloud-ca/ui-driver-cloudca/releases/latest)).
+* Wait for the driver to become "Active"
+* Go to Infrastructure -> Hosts -> Add Host, your driver and custom UI should show up.

+# Developing the custom UI
 ## Setup

 * `npm install`